 - Quality Assurance Committee

-- In the case where the member has failed to cooperate with the Quality Assurance Committee or any assessor appointed by that committee
+- In the case where the registrant has failed to cooperate with the Quality Assurance Committee or any assessor appointed by that committee

-(b.1) the member has sexually abused a patient; or
+(b.1) the member (registrant) has sexually abused a patient; or

-(c) the member has committed an act of professional misconduct as defined in the regulations.
+(c) the member (registrant) has committed an act of professional misconduct as defined in the regulations.

 The Public Register

-To view the terms, conditions, limitations and any other public information on a member’s certificate, visit Find a Pharmacy or Pharmacy Professional.
-Information about any current allegations or previous findings of professional misconduct, incompetence or incapacity which relate to the member are also specified.
-Legislation and by-laws determine what information is disclosed on the College's Public Register about particular past and current disciplinary proceedings.
+To view the terms, conditions, limitations and any other public information on a registrant’s certificate, visit Find a Pharmacy or Pharmacy Professional.
+Information about any current allegations or previous findings of professional misconduct, incompetence or incapacity which relate to the registrant are also specified.
+Legislation and by-laws determine what information is disclosed on the College’s Public Register about particular past and current disciplinary proceedings.